Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 {{< contentlink "gradle/introduction" >}}

-When you use gradle to create your project, give your project the following name: `Animals`
+When you use gradle to create your project, give your project the following name: `animals`

 Your directory structure should look like this: